 Common Toe Problems – Los Angeles

 No matter where you go, your toes are coming with you.
-And when you have problems with your toes, you know that sooner or later you’re going to feel the pain.
+And when you have toe problems, you know that sooner or later you’re going to feel toe pain.
 That’s why it’s so important to take care of your toes and do whatever possible to keep them healthy.

 Hammertoe is another common toe problem that affects women more than men.
 Hammertoe happens when one of the toes – typically the second toe, but it can be others as well – becomes bent into a claw-like position at the middle joint.
 Hammertoe is typically painful and over time may result in the patient no longer being able to move the toe.
 Hammertoe is common in women because of ill-fitting and high-heeled shoes, but it also occurs in children who continue to wear shoes after they’ve outgrown them.

 Corns and Calluses

 Corns and calluses are extra layers of skin that have thickened and grown hard on the feet.
 A callus refers to a flat area, while corn typically has a raised, circular shape.
 While corns and calluses can occur on any part of the foot, the most common areas include the ball of the foot, outside the pinky toe, and between the fourth and fifth toes.
 Often corns and calluses create heel pain for the patient while walking or wearing shoes.

 ” I’m a heel lover.
 I love my pumps.
 Unfortunately, my bunions have made wearing them an excruciating experience for most of my life.
 Even just walking, in general, has been painful.
 I finally mustered up the courage to undergo surgery and I’m so glad I chose Dr.Jam.
 He is one of the most caring doctors I’ve dealt with.
 His gentle demeanor put me at ease and he explained everything about the procedure to me in full detail.
 I would recommend him to anyone seeking a stress-free experience with this sort of thing.”